This idea was originally put forward by Enric Sala who is an explorer-in-residence at the National Geographic Society (based in Washington, DC)

-"Public-private partnerships would be an effective way of getting this idea to scale quickly.
-Companies might be willing to invest in fish banks, covering short-term profits from larger catches, more tourism, and ‘blue carbon’ projects.
-Creating fish banks would thus turn fishing populations from hunters into sheperds of the sea, who help protect Earth’s biggest asset, the ocean.”
+“Public-private partnerships would be an effective way of getting this idea to scale quickly.
+Companies might be willing to invest in fish banks, covering short-term profits from larger catches, more tourism, and blue-carbon projects.
+Creating fish banks would thus turn fishing populations from hunters into shepherds of the sea, who help protect Earth’s biggest asset, the ocean.”

 For further details of this excellent idea, please refer to page 52 of the January-February 2012 edition of Harvard Business Review.